worldamazing/plan/docs/overview.md

 We have been observing a species locked in a 10,000-year-long, low-grade "fight or flight" response and mistaking its trauma behaviors for its true nature.
 The selfishness, hoarding, and aggression we see are not our core programming.
 They are the predictable adaptations to living in a system of chronic stress and artificial scarcity.

 The World Amazing Framework is built on a different, more accurate diagnosis: our defining evolutionary superpower is **complex cooperation.** A system built on a foundation of profound psychological and physical safety does not have to "fight" human nature.
 It creates the conditions for our true, cooperative, and creative nature to re-emerge as the default.

 The problem is not the human.
 It is the environment the human has been forced to adapt to.
+This myth is one of the old world’s most protective stories because it turns a damaged civilizational environment into proof that the species itself is defective.
+Once people believe that, they stop expecting transformation at the level of structure.

 ### 4. The Myth of Conflict as the Engine of Progress
 > **The Myth:** *"Struggle and competition are what drive innovation and create greatness.
 A world of safety and abundance would be a stagnant, boring, and homogenous utopia where everyone is the same and nothing new ever happens."*